Rhododendron maximum: Cultivation

-Benefits
+Uses

 Rosebay rhododendron is a striking and aesthetically pleasing feature of mesic southern Appalachian forests.
 It is one of the largest and hardiest rhododendrons grown commercially.
 Several cultivars with white to purple flowers have been selected for the horticultural trade.
 Where it occurs naturally, it produces a showy, white, pink, or light purple flower primarily in June, but occurs from March into August.
 Rosebay rhododendron maintains deep-green foliage year round.
 This species affords protection to steep watersheds and shelter for wildlife.
 The wood is very hard and is occasionally used for specialty wood products.

 Detrimental effects

 For all its prized qualities as a naturally occurring component of the landscape or as plantings in residential and commercial landscaping, rosebay rhododendron can have an inhibitory effect on regeneration of other plant species.
 There is some evidence to suggest that due to fire suppression and the absence of other cultural activities (i.e., mountain-land grazing), this species has advanced beyond the mesic forest sites into sub-mesic understories.
 The significance of this movement onto previously unoccupied sites centers around the impacts of rosebay rhododendron on plant succession and resource availability.
 Rosebay rhododendron is associated with reduced woody and herbaceous seedling abundance throughout its range, and hence poses a serious impediment to the production of wood products.
 The mechanism(s) by which rosebay rhododendron reduces seedling survival has been the subject of much debate.
 Possible sources of inhibition include allelopathy, competition for resources including light, physical and chemical attributes of the forest floor and soil, and interactions between some or all sources.